Report: State Farm Doesn't Support Some Of Aaron Rodgers' Statements, But Respects His Right To Make A Choice

 Rodgers also said that one of the reasons he did not get the vaccination is because he is allergic to Pfizer and Moderna vaccines.
 He said he made a choice that’s in the best interest of his body.

-On Monday, State Farm reportedly said that Rodgers, who is one of the company’s spokespersons, has been a “great ambassador” for the company.
+In a statement sent to multiple news agencies Monday, State Farm said that Rodgers — one of the insurance company’s spokespersons — has been a “great ambassador” for the company.
 The company says it doesn’t support some of his comments, but supports “everyone’s right to make a choice.”

 Here’s more of the statement:READ MORE: Packers' Aaron Rodgers Says He’s Taking Joe Rogan’s Advice On Treating COVID, Is Using Ivermectin